olawar/company_site_sample/README.md

 Modifications:

-* no right and left arrows on BX Slider
+* right and left arrows removed on BX Slider

-* lightbox positioning from top is increased by 0.02*top
+* Lightbox positioning from top is increased by 0.02*top

 Enjoy!
 --